jpmahdi/jpmahdi/README.md

 - 👋 Hi, I’m @jpmahdi
-- 👀 I’m interested in ...
+- 👀 I’m interested in everything IT related
-- 🌱 I’m currently learning aws cloud
+- 🌱 I’m currently learning AWS cloud
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on any projects benefitting our planet
 - 📫 How to reach me joshuapricemahdi@gmail.com

 <!---